 The Perceptual Reality

 The actual form of this field of information is totally obvious when we describe it, but this is still not widely known and understood.
-It is a virtual reality.
+It is a virtual reality, constructed by the brain.
 As the famous biologist Richard Dawkins states:

 Our brain constructs a three-dimensional model.
 It is a virtual reality in the head.
 (1998, 276)

-The same thing is stated by David Deutsch, a renowned physicist who works on fundamental issues:
+The same thing is stated by David Deutsch:

 What we experience directly is a virtual-reality rendering, conveniently generated for us by our unconscious minds from sensory data (1997, 120)

-The sensory data is information from the environment.
-Our eyes perceive the world, and the result is formed into a three-dimensional rendering of the environment.
-This is the observation, which is recorded in memory.
+The sensory data is the information from the environment.
+Our eyes perceive the world, and the result is formed into a three-dimensional representation of the environment.

 The World Hologram